Esquire-Digital/egmusic/content/bio.md

 ---
 bioImg: /media/eg_vertical-copy.jpg
 bioImgAlt: Headshot of Emily
-title: NYC | Songwriter - Performing Artist
+title: NYC | Performing Artist - Songwriter
 ---
+# PERFORMING ARTIST

-Emily Gabriele, commonly known as, “EG” is an NYC-based singer/songwriter.
-Her music is pop infused with a bit of rock.
-As a teenager, she taught herself the guitar.
-Drawing from influences like Alanis Morissette, Stevie Nicks, Sheryl Crow and The Beatles her music is pop infused with a bit of rock.
+Emily Gabriele, commonly known as, “EG”, is a NYC-based singer-songwriter and performing artist.
+Her music is pop infused with a bit of rock – think Olivia Rodrigo meets Alanis Morissette.

-She has performed live all around New York City’s vibrant music scene at iconic venues like Pete’s Candy Store, Arlene’s Grocery, Rockwood Music Hall and the Bowery Electric.
-She steadily writes songs that tap into multiple genres but have a home rooted in the pop genre.
+She has performed live all around New York City’s vibrant music scene at iconic venues like Pete’s Candy Store, Arlene’s Grocery, Rockwood Music Hall, and the Bowery Electric.
+Her songs tap into multiple genres but have a home rooted in pop.

+Emily is currently gearing up to release her new album, Omega Man, on April 8, 2022.
+She’s supporting the release with a concert at the Bowery Electric on Saturday, April 9.
+2022.

+# SONGWRITER + SYNC LICENSING

+## SONGS

+Wrinkles by Emily Gabriele

-Emily recently landed her first sync placement for an independent film festival trailer, [Nevertheless Film Festival](https://vimeo.com/427415383), in the Summer of 2020.
+Placement for an independent film festival trailer, Nevertheless Film Festival

-Currently, EG is working on her next project as a follow-up from her album, "Special Delivery," released in Winter of 2019.
+Summer of 2020

+## PRODUCTION WORK

+Intro Music by Emily Gabriele

+Created for FRESH Takes on the Future of Work Podcast

+Winter of 2021

+Intro Music by Emily Gabriele

+Created for Nicstalgia

+Winter of 2022